Australian cricket team in New Zealand in 1920–21: The tour

-During a week of sightseeing and recreation in the central hot springs region of the North Island, the Australians also won a light-hearted one-day match against a team of locals in Taupo on 9 April, for which no scores are available.
+During a week of sightseeing and recreation in the central hot springs region of the North Island, the Australians also won a light-hearted one-day match against a team of locals in Taupō on 9 April, for which no scores are available.
 They left Auckland for Sydney on the SS Maheno on 14 April.

+Assessments

+The tour was financially successful, leaving the New Zealand Cricket Council with a surplus of £1000.